 Of course not.

 Holding onto jealousy and envy doesn’t help you achieve anything.
-The only thing you do get more of is your own frustration.
-Feelings of inferiority, of not being good enough.
+The only thing you do get more of is your own frustration and of not being good enough.

-So now, subconsciously you’re resenting your goals ‘cuz it made you feel like shit.
+So now, subconsciously you’re resenting your goals ‘cuz they made you feel like shit.
 This makes you feel even less motivated or energised.

 The result?
 You’re now even much less likely to get what you want.

-2. You should be following the rules of what and how you ‘should’ be achieving, sticking to the deadlines.
+2. You should be following ‘rules’ of what & how you ‘should’ be achieving, sticking to deadlines

 If I were to judge myself according to the standards created and set by someone I don’t know, never met and who I’ve no idea whether were truly and genuinely happy, then I’m probably way behind.

-You should also remember that social media is NO REFLECTION of reality.
-It’s a tool for people to show what they choose to show.
+But remember that social media is no reflection of reality.
+People show what they choose to show.

-There’s so much more going on behind those perfect Instagram shots or the endless enviable posts on your fb feed, or maybe you’re bombarded like me by fb with videos from those successful ones telling you how they moved from sleeping in their parents’ basement to making 20k a month, promising to do the same for you.
+There’s so much more going on behind those perfectly filtered shots or or fb ads from those successful entrepreneurs telling you how they moved from sleeping in their parents’ basement to making 20k a month, promising to do the same for you.

-Work, effort, frustrations, setbacks and failures, fears, personal challenges and doubts have been filtered out of what you see while feeling envy thinking ‘I wish that was me’.
+Work, effort, frustrations, setbacks & failures, fears, personal challenges and doubts have been filtered out.

-Remember also that success shows up in different ways and at different times for different people.
-There are no rules, and in the end there will be no clipboard-holding success-god walking around giving you points after you die.
+Remember that success shows up in different ways and at different times for different people.

-It’s completely up to YOU to define what success is – and by that I mean – EXPERIENCING what is most important and truly VALUABLE to you in life.
+It’s completely up to you to define what success is – experiencing what is most important and truly valuable to YOU.

-You believe in that whatever it is you’d like to have is of limited nature.
+You believe that whatever it is you’d like to have is of limited nature.

 But is that true?

-You might be closed up in some kind of echo-chamber or bubble in your work-related field, watching the big players do their thing, while forgetting that the potential clients who are looking for those products or services are everywhere, not in that bubble.
+You might be closed up in some bubble in your work-related field, watching the big players do their thing.

-Truth is – there’s enough.
-In fact, there’s plenty for all of us.
+Truth is – there’s plenty for all of us.
 More than plenty.
-There are people out there right this second wishing they’d have the product, skills or support you want to provide.

 If only they knew you were around.